What is ROI, How to Calculate Return on Investment?

 You’ve changed a supplier, affecting the timing of delivery for certain goods.
 At the same time, you’ve launched an advertising campaign and have many potential buyers — but there are no goods available.
 As a result, you have decreased ROMI, but this has nothing to do with advertising and marketing.

-For a real-world example of the importance of a ML funnel-based attribution model, read our case study about how the insurance company INTOUCH built an effective advertising campaign evaluation system and optimized advertising costs by automating the collection and processing of all necessary data.
+To find a real-life example of the importance of a funnel-based attribution model, read our case study on how a company optimized ad spend by creating an effective campaign scoring system.

 3) Account for differences in costs (hard to calculate the average check)